9 Smart Ways to Attract App Users and Boost Downloads

 A good example of a website solely devoted to an app is the Candy Crush Saga app website.
 The company built an entire website for the app with a clear call to action to download the app.

-The Candy Crush website also includes a blog, a page with website terms, a Q&A section, and a shop.
+The Candy Crush website also includes a community discussion page, and a job board.
 These extra features allow users to learn more about the app and answer questions they may have.

 3. Develop Email Marketing Campaigns